 - open Git Bash again

 - re-enter your SSH details

-Step 5: The RAIDBOXES file structure
+Step 5: The RAIDBOXES directory structure

 As is mentioned on the initial welcome screen of the SSH connection to your RAIDBOXES BOX, your pre-installed WordPress directory is located in